-5.6.
-FULL CANVAS ENCLOSURE 1: INSTALLATION AND USE
+5.7.
+FULL CANVAS ENCLOSURE: INSTALLATION AND USE

-Your Finval can be equipped with a full canvas enclosure made of high-quality marine-grade fabric with windows made of transparent PVC fabric.
-It can be stored in the locker under the aft platform.
+Your Finval can be equipped with a full canvas enclosure made of high-quality marine-grade fabric with windows made of transparent polyvinylchloride fabric.
+It can be stored in the large stern locker.